sulaimanabuqamar/SU/README.md

 1. Tell them to logout and log back in, the site should automatically ask the user to associated their student id with their account, if not manually create/find the student object and attach it to the associated_student field.
 2. If they are complaining about this issue in regards to a club or varsity, check if they have the respective club/varsity in their associated_clubs/varsities field and add it, if there is already one or more selected, cmd/ctrl click the new one to add it to the list and press save.

-## 2. "The site says 500 in big letters and it said to contact an SU Officer"
+## 2. "The site says 500 in big letters and it said to contact an SS Officer"
 When someone contacts you about the 500 page, it means that they have experienced an _Internal Server Error_ meaning that the user did something in the site that caused the server to abort the request and crash, there is more information that the user should send to you, if they haven't ask them to open the exception details expandable and to send you the contents of the gray box, here are common 500 errors and solutions:
 1. **Any error related to** `AnonymousUser`: The user probably tried to access part of the site that requires you to be logged in but they are not logged in, if they _are_ logged in then that means that they have no associated accounts attached to their account, **see the common issue  #1 for help**
-2. `x is Not Found`: This error occurs when the user tries to access an event/club/varsity/news/scouts that may have been deleted, ask the user to double check the link (if they were sent the link to it) or to make sure that it hasn't been deleted by an SU Officer or admin.
+2. `x is Not Found`: This error occurs when the user tries to access an event/club/varsity/news/scouts that may have been deleted, ask the user to double check the link (if they were sent the link to it) or to make sure that it hasn't been deleted by an SS Officer or admin.
 3. `UNIQUE Constraint failed` **error**: this error might occur when the user is trying to create an event/news if it happens notify one of the admins or anyone who created the site with the exception info to help repair the issue.
 If this issue happens when they are trying to sign in, check if they have an associated_student/faculty attached to their account, if they do and they are still getting this error, first detach the student object from the user account, then delete the student object, then ask the user to try to login again and they should get a popup asking them to fill in their details again.
-4. **Any other issues**: If the error is clear enough and you think you know how to solve the issue, feel free to attempt but keep in mind not to delete anything, if you don't feel comfortable to attempt repair yourself or you don't know the reason for the error, pass the exception data on to an admin or developer of the SU website.
+4. **Any other issues**: If the error is clear enough and you think you know how to solve the issue, feel free to attempt but keep in mind not to delete anything, if you don't feel comfortable to attempt repair yourself or you don't know the reason for the error, pass the exception data on to an admin or developer of the SS website.
-## 3. "The site says 404 in big letters and it said to contact an SU Officer"
+## 3. "The site says 404 in big letters and it said to contact an SS Officer"
 This issue simply means the page they tried to visit does not exist on the site, ask them to double check the url or link if they were sent one.
 ## 4. "I just created my news post and I can't see it on the news page"
 Check if the news post is still pending approval or denied and inform the user about their news status, if it is already approved, make sure that section/grade filter is not active/or set to the correct target demographic and inform the user.